 We will under no circumstances transport children to hospital in a staff vehicle.
-If an ambulance isn't needed then staff will comfort and treat the child with appropriate first aid until the parent is able to collect them and transport them.
+If an ambulance isn't needed then staff will comfort and treat the child with appropriate first aid until the parent is able to collect them and transport them to hospital if necessary.